EchoExplorer/EchoGame/README.md

 ==============================

 # Instructions
-##Running the Unity Android App
+## Running the Unity Android App

-###Unity Game Engine
+### Unity Game Engine
 If you haven't installed any version of Unity3D, download version 5.4.1:
 1.https://unity3d.com/get-unity/download/archive

 Using higher version or MacOS High Sierra may cause problem.
 Please Unistall the original version and install the 5.4.1 version.

-If this causes black screen problem, check this steps to fix: cd ~/Library/Unity/Packages mkdir -p node_modules/unity-editor-home node_modules/unityeditor-cloud-hub tar -zxvf unityeditor-cloud-hub-0.0.1.tgz
+If this step encounters a black screen problem, check this steps to fix: cd ~/Library/Unity/Packages mkdir -p node_modules/unity-editor-home node_modules/unityeditor-cloud-hub tar -zxvf unityeditor-cloud-hub-0.0.1.tgz